tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 The widget icon, the weather description and the current temperature refer to the weather forecast that can be expected until the next full hour.
 The low and high temperatures refer to the values that can be expected to occur from now to midnight.

-When showing more days (bold widget, large widget), the min and max values and the weather symbol refer to the whole day.
+When showing more days, the min and max values and the weather symbol refer to the whole day.

 Since version 0.58.0 onward, this app can display weather warnings in widgets.
 To display weather warnings in widgets, you need to enable this feature in the settings.
 When a warning is issued for your chosen location, the classic widget and the large widget display a warning symbol.
 The clock widget and the bold widget also display a small text indicating the warning category of the *most severe* weather warning issued for your location.
 When there are multiple warnings issued, this is indicated by three dots ("...") and a plus ("+").
 You have to go to the app to see them all.